Freedom™: Jon Ross

+Natalie Philips

 At the funeral for Roy Merritt, NSA Agent Natalie Philips is approached by Loki who informs her that the Daemon operatives attending are there to honor his memory.
-Merritt has become a folk hero of the Darknet, known as "The Burning Man" by the Darknet users, who respect him for his tenacity.
+Merritt has become a folk hero of the Darknet, referred to as The Burning Man by the Darknet users, who respect him for his tenacity.
 Loki tries to show her that she is working for the wrong side, but instead, she attempts to warn the authorities.
-Loki, in response, attacks a number of funeral attendants but only members of the private military contractor employed by the Major, Korr Security International.
+In response, Loki attacks a number of funeral attendants—but only members of Korr Security International, the private military contractor which employs The Major.

 Following the funeral, Phillips is made a scapegoat and relieved of her duties at the NSA.
 Ross attempts to convince her to join the Daemon community, but she refuses.
 Phillips has a plan to stop the government from taking control of the Daemon by destroying it.
-To that effect, Phillips allows herself to be recruited by the Major and a man named General Johnston.
-Flown to the Sky Ranch, the remaining base of operations for the ani-Daemon forces, Phillips is informed of their plan to seize control of the Daemon in a worldwide operation code, named Exorcist.
+To that effect, Phillips allows herself to be recruited by The Major and General Johnston.
+Flown to Sky Ranch, the remaining base of operations for the anti-Daemon forces, Phillips is informed of their plan to seize control of the Daemon in a worldwide operation codenamed Exorcist.
 After reading over a detailed report of Operation Exorcist, Phillips is highly suspicious of the relatively simple exploit in the Daemon's code that is described.

-With the defeat of the General's offensive against the Daemon communities, Phillips is reunited with Ross, and together, they realize that Johnston's true plan is to allow most of the world's corporations to be destroyed by the Daemon (while protecting their own assets) and using the inevitable chaos to seize control of key facilities around the globe and declare a new world order with them in control.
-The General has no real use for Phillips other than to testify to the world the orthodox details of how the Daemon was supposedly defeated from the bogus report that she was given after the operation itself was over.
+With the defeat of General Johnston's offensive against the Daemon communities, Phillips is reunited with Ross, and together, they realize that Johnston's true plan is to allow most of the world's corporations to be destroyed by the Daemon (while protecting their own assets) and using the inevitable chaos to seize control of key facilities around the globe and declare a new world order with them in control.
+General Johnston has no real use for Phillips other than to testify to the world the orthodox details of how the Daemon was supposedly defeated from the bogus report that she was given after the operation itself was over.
 However, they soon learn that Sobol had intentionally left fake errors in the Daemon's code and that the Daemon was many steps ahead of the private corporations, broadcasting their attempt to take over the world to the public and eliminating the personal wealth of everyone in charge.
 Declaring her love for Ross, together, they head off with Sebeck to witness him finish his quest and prepare for their future together.